 By Brian Beck

-If TV and movies are to be believed, civil war cavalry troops were always bravely charging the enemy head on with banners waving and sabers held high, and always arrived right in the nick of time to save the poor infantry from being overrun.
+If TV and movies are to be believed, Civil War cavalry troops were always bravely charging the enemy head on with banners waving and sabers held high, and always arrived right in the nick of time to save the poor infantry from being overrun.
 Of course, history shows us that isn’t the case, but for many people, including historians, the image is hard to shake.
 This has obviously led to a widespread popularity of the cavalry in pop culture and the collecting community that can be difficult to explain, but will likely prove as long-lasting as it is pervasive.
-Cavalry armament is extremely popular among the collecting community for many reasons, especially the aforementioned presence in pop culture, but also because cavalry weapons came in a vast variety that can’t be found with collecting infantry weapons.
+Of all Civil War guns, cavalry armament is extremely popular among the collecting community for many reasons, especially the aforementioned presence in pop culture, but also because cavalry weapons came in a vast variety that can’t be found with collecting infantry weapons.

-This is certainly true when it comes to cavalry weapons of the American Civil War, especially carbines, as numerous manufacturers all vied to fit the sudden and massive demand.
+This is certainly true when it comes to American Civil War guns like muskets and revolvers, but especially cavalry carbines, as numerous manufacturers all vied to fit the sudden and massive demand.
 With so much variety, there are certain models with very low production numbers, making them quite collectible and their histories easier to trace.
 There will always be the ever desirable Sharps or the Spencer carbine, but it’s time to give a second look at some of the lesser known carbines and the stories they tell, many of which can be frequently found right here at Rock Island Auction Company.

 The Smith Carbine and the 11th Illinois Cavalry

-One such carbine of interest is the Smith carbine.
-The carbine was patented by Gilbert Smith of New York and marketed to the government by Poultney and Trimble, who also contracted the manufacturing.
+One such Civil War gun of interest is the Smith carbine.
+It was patented by Gilbert Smith of New York and marketed to the government by Poultney and Trimble, who also contracted the manufacturing.
 Their names can often be found stamped on the receivers.
 Almost all of them were produced for government contracts during the war for about $25-35 per unit, with commercial examples being fairly scarce.
 Sadly, there is little chance of you finding yourself one for $25, however, compared to some of the more popular cavalry arms of the war, they can certainly be considered affordable.
 This attractive model available in our upcoming December Premiere Auction has an estimate between $900 – $1,400.